Kingxukai/linux/Documentation/power/swsusp.rst

 Q:
-  If my application(s) causes lots of memory & swap space to be used (over half of the total system RAM), is it correct that it is likely to be useless to try to suspend to disk while that app is running?
+  If my application(s) causes lots of memory & swap space to be used (over half of the woke total system RAM), is it correct that it is likely to be useless to try to suspend to disk while that app is running?

 A: